csevier/LunaEXR/README.md

 # Luna
 I wrote this to learn the fundamentals of realtime rendering engines.
-It's essentially a bare bones rendering engine and fully tested linear algebra library.
+It's essentially a bare bones rendering engine and fully tested linear algebra library from scratch.

+# Tech
+C++
+Opengl
+Glsl

 # Build instructions
 This project uses cmake.
 On linux, simply run the dependency script: